MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxkeywordspottercreate.md

 ## -description

+TBD - The AcxKeywordSpotterCreate function is used to create a key word spotter object that that will be associated with a circuit device object (TBD???) parent.

 ## -parameters

 ### -param Object

+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the circuit.
+TBD - conditional on something to determine if this is the parent?

 ### -param Attributes

+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the  KeywordSpotter object with the parent WDF device object (TBD???).

 ### -param Config

+An initialized [ACX_KEYWORDSPOTTER_CONFIG structure](ns-acxelements-acx_keywordspotter_config.md) that describes the configuration of the key word spotter.

 ### -param KeywordSpotter

-An existing, initialized, ACXKEYWORDSPOTTER object.
+A pointer to a location that receives the handle to the newly created KeywordSpotter object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
-Also see the [AcxKeywordSpotterCreate](nf-acxelements-acxkeywordspottercreate.md) function.

 ## -returns